The ABSA Certification Examination is weighted in approximately the following breakdown:

 - CPR- 6%

-To successfully pass the examination, the candidate must score a minimum of 70% on the General Knowledge Section and 75% on the Specialty and Practical Skills Sections.
+To successfully pass the examination, the candidate must score a minimum of 70% on the General Knowledge Section and Practical Skills Evaluation.

 General Knowledge Examination Section